Warm and Inviting Living Room

 Rustic Basement Remodel

 Basement Family Room with Defined Areas

 Stained Concrete in Kansas City

 Acid stain is a chemical reaction with your existing concrete.
-The chemical reaction with the salts in your concrete create a one-of-a-kind look that adds warmth, depth and richness to any concrete floor.
+The chemical reaction with the salts in your concrete create a one-of-a-kind look that adds warmth, depth, and richness to any concrete floor.
 Acid stain colors are usually warm in tone and have a range of hues from one color application.
 The color can be hard to determine and your color is unique to your piece of concrete.

-There must not be any topical barriers (sealer, paint, epoxy, glue, mastic) that the stain cannot penetrate.
+There must not be any topical barriers (sealer, paint, epoxy, glue, or mastic) that the stain cannot penetrate.
 The best floors are: new concrete with no cure and seal or very old concrete that has never had a flooring installed previously.
 Not many floors today fall into this narrow window.
-Sealers can be stripped off and then the floor acid stained but this can be a costly and messy process.
+Sealers can be stripped off and then the floor acid applied, but this can be a costly and messy process.